My Essential Morning Hydrating Tonic

-A glass of a homemade hydrating morning tonic next to lemons and a citrine yellow napkin.
+A glass of a homemade apple cider vinegar and lemon juice tonic next to lemons and a citrine yellow napkin.

 Our bodies are made up of about two-thirds water.
 If we are not properly hydrated then our body has a hard time carrying out its essential functions, and we end up feeling less than great.
 We may not even realize that dehydration is the cause.
 Without enough water our body cannot properly detoxify, absorb nutrients, lubricate our joints, run our metabolism, or recover from workouts.